Carbon-Twelve-C12/supernova/SuperNova Overview.md

 Supernova is a production-grade proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform aims to deliver a combination of security, performance, and environmental consciousness through features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-**IMPORTANT: Development Status - Version 0.7.5**
+**IMPORTANT: Development Status - Version 0.8.0**

-This project is currently in active development with significant progress made in resolving all major compilation issues and implementing core functionality.
-Many components are operational, and the system is advancing toward a testnet release in the coming months.
+This project is currently in active development with substantial progress made in resolving all compilation issues and implementing core functionality.
+Many components are now fully operational, and the system is advancing rapidly toward a testnet release in the coming months.

 ## Project Goals